maherharb/MATE-T580/project_info.md

 - 24 hours before the date of the presentation, the .ppt file, .R scripts, and datasets used shall be made available to the course Instructor via a shared folder.

 ## Grading rubric
+- Delivering the files in final form by the due date (10%)
 - How well you explain the main theoretical concept(s) (25%)
 - How well you explain the steps involved in the analysis/modeling (25%)
-- Soundness of your approach to the problem (e.g. did you miss some obvious steps) (25%)
+- Soundness of your approach to the problem (e.g. did you miss some obvious steps) (20%)
-- Performance on answering judges’ questions (Individual basis) (25%)
+- Performance on answering judges’ questions (Individual basis) (20%)